 Eric got invited to accompany one of his buddies on a family camping trip Friday/Saturday night.
 So we did what any married couple does when they get a free, childless night – we moved furniture and re-arranged the living room!

 Kathryn has had designs on breaking up the big futon couch and making the living room “more one room”.
 Of course, every piece of furniture that got moved required some cleaning actions to be taken.
-Sometimes you need to clean the entire house.

 So the computer/entertainment center went into the family room.
 The couch got split up and the little TV got re-positioned.